Using Pesticides Safely in the Home and Garden

 Division of Plant Sciences

 Pet owners washing their dogs with flea and tick shampoo; housekeepers scrubbing bathroom fixtures with mold and mildew removal agents; lawn enthusiasts applying granular crabgrass preventers.
-What do all of these people have in common?
-They are using pesticides.
+What do these people have in common?
+They all are using a pesticide of one type or another.

 Pesticides serve many purposes around the home and garden.
-They modify the appearance of lawns to reduce unwanted plants we consider weeds.
-They can increase production in gardens and fields by reducing competition from insects and weedy species.
+They modify the appearance of lawns by eliminating unwanted plants we consider weeds.
+They can increase production in gardens and fields by reducing loses caused by insects, diseases and weedy species.
 They help us keep our living spaces clean and can even protect our health if used properly.
-Yet, when pesticides are used carelessly, they can pose dangers to humans, wildlife and our environment.
+Yet, it is important to remember that pesticides are poisons and when used carelessly, they can pose dangers to humans, wildlife and our environment.

-Statistics of case record counts from the American Association of Poison Control Centers (AAPCC) suggest that human and animal exposures to poisons, including pesticides, are steadily increasing in the United States.
-Poison control centers reported more than 22,000 cases of pesticide-related toxic exposures in all age categories in 1996, in contrast to nearly 45,000 cases of exposures for adults alone in 2007.
-The vast majority of these are minor cases, but some are serious and require medical attention.
+The American Association of Poison Control Centers reports thousands of pesticide-related exposures each year.
+Although many of these exposures are minor in nature, some are more serious and require medical attention.
 Perhaps most alarming, about one-third of poisoning cases involve children younger than 6.
 Children are often at greater risk from pesticide exposures, which can affect their growth and development.
-Keep in mind that these statistics are only for cases that are reported; countless others never come to the attention of medical professionals.

-Pesticides should be considered a final line of defense against a pest outbreak.
-They are just one of many pest management methods.
+Pesticides should be considered as one of a number of options for managing a pest outbreak.
 Often, nonchemical control methods work just as well or better to prevent or manage a pest outbreak.
 Many pesticides target only certain types of pests.
 Thus, accurate identification of the problem is the critical first step in the process of selecting one or more appropriate control measures.

 Integrated pest management for lawn and garden